3 ABBOTT AND COSTELLO MEET THE KILLER, BORIS KARLOFF —-like almost all their 42 films, this 1949 patchwork made money ($1,850,000 after an outlay of $744,000), but it’s only for A&C die-hards or uber-fans of a slumming Boris Karloff. Charles Barton manned the director’s chair; cast members include L

 TRUST ME, alphabetically : A launches a feature of this site which may satisfy/incense those with a completist sense, but it serves to spare your valiant host from cooking his already overheated brain writing full reviews of movies that don’t deserve it (shouldering aside Citizen Kane and The Killer Shrews in the process).
-Many sites diligently, exhaustively survey the most awful of offal, so if you really want to hone in on Hostel 2 and other bottom dwellers do forge forth.
+Many websites exhaustively survey the most awful of offal, so if you really want to hone in on Hostel 2 and other bottom dwellers, do forge forth.
 In mini-whacks here, I’ll cut to the chase.
-Some bad movies are important enough to justify stand-alone inclusion in the regular parade I trot out, but as to the following and those in upcoming letters B thru Z, let me quote Lee Marvin from The Killers–“Lady, I don’t have the time…” Let’s start with 20 whacks at the A-Team….
+Some bad movies are important enough to justify stand-alone inclusion in the regular parade I trot out, but as to the following and those in upcoming B thru Z, let me quote Lee Marvin from The Killers–“Lady, I don’t have the time…” Let’s start with 20 whacks at the A-Team….

-# 3 ABBOTT AND COSTELLO MEET THE KILLER, BORIS KARLOFF —-like almost all of their 42 films, this 1949 patchwork made money ($1,850,000 after an outlay of $744,000), but it’s only for A&C die-hards or uber-fans of a slumming Boris Karloff.
-Charles Barton manned the director’s chair, cast members include Lenore Aubert, Alan Mowbray, James Flavin, Roland Winters and Percy Helton.
+# 3 ABBOTT AND COSTELLO MEET THE KILLER, BORIS KARLOFF —-like almost all their 42 films, this 1949 patchwork made money ($1,850,000 after an outlay of $744,000), but it’s only for A&C die-hards or uber-fans of a slumming Boris Karloff.
+Charles Barton manned the director’s chair; cast members include Lenore Aubert, Alan Mowbray, James Flavin, Roland Winters and Percy Helton.
 Their efforts saw it slink into spot #101 of the years releases.
 Pass.

 #6 THE ALLNIGHTER —dullsville attempt to make cute-sexy Bangles lead vocalist Susanna Hoffs into a movie star.
 Hey, I liked The Bangles (and why not?) but this does her no favor.
 Her mom, Tamar Simon Hoffs, directed.
 Thanks, Ma, now people will forget me.
 With Joan Cusack (giving what she can), Dedee Pfeiffer (Michelle’s kid sis) and Pam Grier.
 Dead in the water for 108 minutes, straggling home with only $2,700,000 in 1987.

 #7 AMERICAN ADOBO —there are over 3,500,000 Filipino-Americans, as long-standing U.S. ties with that super-friendly Asian country and the diaspora of its impoverished population sent smiling faces across the ocean in waves.
-The experience of so many transplanted hopefuls deserves a movie, or several, but this soggy cracker of a comedy fails from one end to the other.
+The experience of so many transplanted hopefuls deserves a movie, or several, but this soggy cracker of a comedy crumbles from one end to the other.
 From 2001, directed by Laurice Guillen, with Christopher De Leon, Ricky Davao and Cherry Pie Picache.
 104 minutes.
 “Paumanhin, ang aking mahal na mga kaibigan.”

-#9 AMOS AND ANDREW —-painful comedy attempt to poke fun holes in racial attitudes did no such healing to Nicholas Cage and Samuel L. Jackson.
-Backup from reliables Dabney Coleman, Michael Lerner and Brad Dourif did not help, as people stayed away in droves.
+#9 AMOS AND ANDREW —-painful comedy attempt to poke fun holes in racial attitudes brought no such healing to Nicholas Cage and Samuel L. Jackson.
+Backup from reliables Dabney Coleman, Michael Lerner and Brad Dourif didn’t help, as people stayed away in droves.
 A parody off the ancient ‘Amos & Andy’ shtick, as well as a sideswipe at The Defiant Ones, it misses by years, and the earned $9,746,000 sank against a cost of $17,000,000.
 Directed & written by E. Max Frye, who is allowed a pass on this turkey because he also wrote Something Wild and Foxcatcher: everyone makes some stumbles.
 Cage and Jackson likewise soldiered on, but this one is best left in the reject heap.

 #11 ANGEL—Quoth the ads: “High School Honor Student by Day.
 Hollywood Hooker by Night.”
 Who doesn’t enjoy good, old-fashioned teen prostitute movies?
 Donna Wilkes was 24 when she played 15 here, and an effective ad campaign, plus a level of prurience out there in CineplexLand ensured a hit in 1984, earning $17,500,000 off $3,000,000 invested, spawning three sequels.
-Directed by Robert Vincent O’Neill, lasting for 94 minutes.
+Directed by Robert Vincent O’Neill, hooking for 94 minutes.
 Beyond a few laughs over awful dialogue, it’s minus merit, even though it features Dick Shawn (being bizarre) and an ossified Rory Calhoun.
 Also tagged for discredit are Susan Tyrell and John Diehl.

 #15 ATOR, THE FIGHTING EAGLE —can flap up some unintentional laffs from its badness, what with Miles O’Keefe (Bo Derek’s once-and-never Tarzan, The Ape Man ) attempting to perform the script.
 Sequels followed.
 Ator–you should know going in– is a scientist & scholar, an engineer & magician, an alchemist and of course, good with a sword.
-The movie emerged from Italy in 1982, directed by one Joe D’Amato, runs 92 minutes, and features Sabrina Siani (talent-less disrober), Laura Gemser (exotic Indonesian scamp famed for a dozen Emmanuel movies–who knew there so many?…I better get on the ball…) and Edmund Purdom (a long fall from mid-50s stardom in The Egyptian and The Prodigal).
+The movie emerged from Italy in 1982, directed by one Joe D’Amato, runs 92 minutes, and features Sabrina Siani (talentless disrober), Laura Gemser (exotic Indonesian scamp famed for a dozen Emmanuel movies–who knew there so many?…I better get on the ball…) and Edmund Purdom (a long fall from mid-50s stardom in The Egyptian and The Prodigal).

-#16 ATRAGON —-a 94-minute gift of 1963 silliness from Japan, this has the undersea continent (yes, the under-sea continent) of ‘Mu’ threatening the world (above-sea continents).
+#16 ATRAGON —-a 94-minute blast of 1963 silliness from Japan, this has the undersea continent (yes, the under-sea continent) of ‘Mu’ threatening the world (of above-sea continents).
 The title refers to a mighty ship that does battle with Mu.
 A big hit in its native land (Japan, not Mu).
 Directed by the tireless Ishiro Honda, who brought us Godzilla, Rodan, The Mysterians, Mothra, Ghidrah, and at least seventeen other sci-fi demolition epics which ensured that reconstruction in Tokyo was a nonstop situation.
 Guy should have a statue on Mt.
 Fuji.
-I’m obviously relegating poor Atragon to the also-stomped category, but there are enthusiastic and detailed write-ups on this silliness cast elsewhere upon the Net, if you are so taken by such goofiness.
+I’m obviously relegating poor Atragon to the also-stomped category, but there are enthusiastic and detailed write-ups on this silliness cast elsewhere upon the Net, if you are so taken by such doings.
 I feel honor-bound to mention that while the title refers to a submarine, the requisite giant monster in question is named ‘Manda’.
 Cautiously emerge from your shelter when the all-clear sounds….

 #17 ATTACK OF THE KILLER TOMATOES —a $100,000 in-joke sendup of B-movies was so successful it squished out three sequels, proof that what Lincoln actually said was “People can be fooled over and over again because they’re not all that smart to begin with.”
 Grown in 1978, this salad was the brain-vegetable of John DeBello, who directed, produced, co-wrote, edited and scored the 87-minute con.
 Variety called it: “…isn’t even worthy of sarcasm.”
 It’s the sort of aren’t-we-clever? project that smug clerks who think they’re superior to everyone else and bitch about their job will refer to and chuckle when they should be paying something like attention to the customer—all this I remember only too clearly….I’m not all that amazed by friggin’ tomatoes to begin with.